 Beginning in fiscal year 2020, the Company established a hardware inventory reserve.
-In conjunction with a new hardware release due in the fourth quarter, certain older models are no longer being actively sold and those units, along with their corresponding raw materials, have been 100% reserved.
+In conjunction with a new hardware release due in the fourth quarter FY 2020, certain older models are no longer being actively sold and those units, along with their corresponding raw materials, have been 100% reserved.
+The inventory reserve methodology stayed unchanged in fiscal year 2021.
+The Company fully reserved all inactive hardware due to release of Media Site 8.0.